i The current Canadian wealth situation

 Non-resident speculation tax

 To date, two Canadian provinces – Ontario and British Columbia – have enacted additional land transfer taxes that apply to foreign buyers.
 As of 21 April 2017, the Ontario government introduced a 15 per cent tax on the value of the consideration when a residential property in the Greater Golden Horseshoe area is purchased or acquired by individuals who are not citizens or permanent residents of Canada, foreign corporations, or taxable trustees of trusts involving foreign individual- or corporate trustees or beneficiaries.
 Residential property is defined as land that contains between one and six single family residences.
-The new Toronto non-resident speculation tax applies in addition to the generally applicable land transfer taxes payable on Toronto properties at rates of up to 5 per cent (2.5 per cent being the Ontario land transfer tax and an additional 2.5 per cent being the Toronto land transfer tax).
+The Toronto non-resident speculation tax applies in addition to the generally applicable land transfer taxes payable on Toronto properties at rates of up to 5 per cent (2.5 per cent being the Ontario land transfer tax and an additional 2.5 per cent being the Toronto land transfer tax).

 As of 2 August 2016, British Columbia enacted a similar 15 per cent property transfer tax payable by foreign individuals, corporations or taxable trustees (the Vancouver tax) in addition to the general property transfer tax of approximately 2.5 per cent on transfers of residential property located in the Metro Vancouver Regional District (the Vancouver District).
 The 2018 British Columbia budget introduced an increase to the Vancouver tax to 20 per cent, effective as of 21 February 2018, and a new annual speculation property tax was proposed, which will apply to Vancouver District properties at rates of up to 2 per cent of property value per year in addition to the general property tax that applies to all owners.